dsg1457/totalRecall/README.md

 ### D. Change values
 Given the following array const ourClass = ["Salty", "Zoom", "Sardine", "Slack", "Github"]

-What would you write to access the 3rd element of the array?
+What would you write to access the 3rd element of the array? ourClass[2];
-Change the value of "Github" to "Octocat"
+Change the value of "Github" to "Octocat" ourClass[5] = "Octocat";
-Add a new element, "Cloud City" to the array
+Add a new element, "Cloud City" to the array ourCLass.push("Cloud City")

 ### E. Mix It Up